getcarina/getcarina.com/_troubleshooting/2016-02-09-troubleshooting-swarm-affinity.md

 <!-- In future versions of Docker Swarm the image affinity hint won't be necessary, because of
 https://github.com/docker/swarm/issues/743.
-However this article is still useful because if you need to run on multiple segments (not just the one the image was built upon) then you will need to use a registry -->
+However this article is still useful because if you need to run on multiple segments (not just the one the image was built upon) then you need to use a registry -->

 ### Use Docker Hub
 Docker Hub is the default, official Docker registry.
 Carina can discover images on